Fenchel-Young Estimators of Perturbed Utility Models: Introduction

-More recently, discrete choice theory has undergone a conceptual generalization through the Perturbed Utility Model (PUM) framework \citep{mcfadden2012theory, fudenberg2015stochastic}.
-Rather than deriving choice probabilities from exogenously specified stochastic error distributions, the PUM framework formulates decision-making as utility maximization under a convex perturbation (or regularization) functional defined over the probability simplex.
-Formally, the decision-maker selects a probability vector that maximizes expected utility net of a convex penalty capturing information-processing costs, bounded rationality, or intrinsic preference for randomization.
+Discrete choice theory has recently undergone a conceptual generalization through the Perturbed Utility Model (PUM) framework \citep{mcfadden2012theory, fudenberg2015stochastic}.
+Rather than deriving choice probabilities strictly from exogenously specified stochastic error distributions, the PUM framework formulates decision-making as utility maximization under a convex perturbation (or regularization) function defined over the probability simplex.
+The decision-maker selects a probability vector that maximizes expected utility net of a convex penalty, which can capture information-processing costs, bounded rationality, or an intrinsic preference for randomization \citep{fosgerau2020discrete}.

 Central to this framework is the duality between the perturbation function and the surplus (expected maximum utility) function.
-Building on McFadden’s surplus theory \citep{mcfadden1981}, the expected maximum perturbed utility defines a convex potential whose gradient yields the choice probabilities.
-Through Legendre–Fenchel duality \citep{touchette2005legendre, mcfadden2012theory} , any admissible discrete choice model can thus be generated from a convex perturbation function, establishing a one-to-one correspondence between stochastic choice behavior and convex regularization structures.
-Classical models are recovered as special cases; for example, the MNL model arises when the perturbation corresponds to negative Shannon entropy \citep{anderson1992}
+Through Legendre–Fenchel duality \citep{touchette2005legendre, mcfadden2012theory}, the expected maximum perturbed utility defines a convex potential whose gradient yields the choice probabilities.
+This establishes a systematic correspondence between stochastic choice behavior and convex regularization structures.
+Classical models can be recovered as special cases; for instance, the MNL model arises when the perturbation corresponds to the negative Shannon entropy \citep{anderson1992}.
+This convex-analytic perspective provides a unifying language for integrating behavioral realism, information frictions, and optimization geometry within a single architecture, and has proven increasingly valuable in transportation science for facilitating scalable equilibrium analysis \citep{fosgerau2022perturbed, yao2024perturbed}.

-This convex-analytic perspective reveals discrete choice models as points within a broader geometric space of decision mechanisms.
-It also clarifies the equivalence between additive random utility formulations and regularized optimization representations, a connection that has been operationalized in evolutionary game dynamics and stochastic learning models through smooth best-response mappings \citep{hofbauer2002}.
-Complementarily, revealed-preference foundations for perturbed utility have been established by \cite{fudenberg2015stochastic}, who provide axiomatic conditions under which stochastic choice data admit a convex perturbation representation.

-Owing to its structural generality and analytical tractability, the PUM framework has begun to permeate transportation science and related fields.
-It has proven particularly valuable in stochastic route choice modeling and entropy-regularized traffic assignment, where convex potential structures facilitate equilibrium analysis and computational scalability \citep{fosgerau2022perturbed, yao2024perturbed}.
-More broadly, the framework provides a unifying language for integrating behavioral realism, information frictions, and optimization geometry within a single modeling architecture.